Richard Watson (bishop of Llandaff): Works

+Watson also wrote, Theological Institutes Or, A View of the Evidences, Doctrines, Morals, and Institutions of Christianity (1830).

 An autobiography, Anecdotes of the life of Richard Watson, Bishop of Landaff, was finished in 1814 and published posthumously in 1817.

 In the 19th century, it was rumoured that Watson had been the first to propose the electric telegraph, but this is incorrect.
 At the time William Watson (1715–1787) made researches in electricity, but even he was not involved in the telegraph.